quantum-kite/kite/docs/installation.md

 ```

 !!! info

-    If git is not installed on your Mac OS X device, come back later to this step.
-    A description of the installation process for Git will be given in the next section.
+    Git's installation process for Mac users is outlined in section 2.2.

 ## 2. Get dependencies